pengsun/matconvnet/matlab_dag/README.md

 The wrapping is in an Object Oriented way, which should be hopefully more flexible and much easier to prototype your own idea by combining the the (standard or customized) data and transformers.
 See `tfw/READEME.md` for examples.

 Finally, the Abstraction Penalty (overhead for the wrapping data structure) should be negligible.

+## Design Concept: GPU support
+It is tempted to add to the DAG wrapper a variable indicating whether to take CPU or GPU computation.
+This choice might be necessary when writing low-level functions, however, it should be avoided in high-level wrapper as it might introduce many if-else for CPU or GPU and quickly make your code messy.

+In this project we suggest to prepare a separate wrappers for GPU and CPU implementation, respectively.
+This way, the script code would be clearer.
+See the classes and scripts in `examples_dag`.

 ## Reference
 [1].
 LeCun, Yann, et al. "Gradient-based learning applied to document recognition."
 Proceedings of the IEEE 86.11 (1998): 2278-2324.